hail-is/hail/dev-docs/key-rotation.md

 days to mitigate the danger of attack if a key is leaked.
 The key rotation strategy consists of two parts:

-1. For each Google service account whose newest key is more than 30 days old, create a new key and update the Kubernetes secret to reflect the new value.
+1. For each Google service account whose newest key is at least 60 days old, create a new key and update the Kubernetes secret to reflect the new value.
-2. For each Google service account whose newest key is older than 2 days old, delete all but the newest key.
+2. For each Google service account whose newest key is older than 30 days old, delete all but the newest key.

-Step 1 ensures that all keys in use are no more than a month old, while Step 2 ensures that any key that is not in use is deleted.
+Step 1 ensures that all keys stored in k8s secrets are no more than two months old, while Step 2 ensures that any key that is not in use is deleted.
 Step 2 does **not** act on service accounts that just underwent Step 1 because the old keys might still be in use by active pods/jobs.
-We assume that no pod/job will run for longer than two days during a key rotation.
+We assume that no pod/job will run for longer than 30 days.

 ## Rotating keys